 The downside of using dust filters is that they will impede the movement of air.
 With reduced airflow, you will get slightly hotter components (everything else being equal), versus PCs that don't use dust filters.
 In the end, the use of dust filters needs to be determined by how much dust is in your area, and how hot the components that you're using are getting.
 A lower end machine will usually have minimal problems using dust filters since the machine is not likely going to overheat.
 A high end gaming machine will have a larger amount of heat in the first place, and overheating is much more likely.

-#7 Find a Cool Place For Your Silent Hard Drive
+#7 Find a Cool Place For Your Hard Drive

-Try and leave a bay next to your silent hard drive open to allow for better airflow and better cooling around these heat producing components, or else use a Smart Drive Enclosure to safely silence your hard drive (the Smart Drive reduce temperatures slightly).
+Try and leave a bay next to your hard drive open to allow for better airflow and better cooling around these heat producing components, or else use an SSD that produces very little heat and makes no noise.

 #8 Choose Quiet Video Card Options

-Some of the benefits of using an aftermarket cooler on a video card are that the replacement cooler is usually going to be a larger heatsink compared to the stock cooler, and are able to run much quieter because they are much more efficient at cooling, and can use slower fans without overheating since the larger heatsink is going to increase the amount of heat dissipation from the GPU and other hot areas of the card, improving the overall quietness, performance, and temperature of the video card.
+Some of the benefits of using an aftermarket cooler on a video card are that the replacement cooler is usually going to be a larger heatsink compared to the stock cooler, so they are able to run much quieter because they are much more efficient at cooling.
+They can use slower fans without overheating since the larger heatsink is going to increase the amount of heat dissipation from the GPU and other hot areas of the card, improving the overall quietness, performance, and temperature of the video card.

 #9 Consider a Memory Heatsink

 Memory heatsinks are going to greatly increase the amount of heat that gets moved away from memory sticks themselves.
-Normally, memory modules don't produce that much heat by on their own, but, a significant amount of heat can be generated by six sticks of memory together.
-Now that there are commonly motherboards that have triple channel memory, memory heat spreaders are becoming more and more important to the longevity of your memory modules.
+Normally, memory modules don't produce that much heat by on their own, but, a significant amount of heat can be generated by multiple sticks of memory together or registered memory modules.